The Normal Christian Life

 The Normal Christian Life is a book by Watchman Nee first delivered as a series of addresses to Christian workers who were gathered in Denmark for special meetings in 1938 and 1939.
 The messages were first published chapter by chapter in the magazine A Witness and A Testimony published by Theodore Austin-Sparks.
 The first chapter was published in the November–December 1940 issue.
 This first publication of the book can be viewed in the original magazines on Austin-Sparks.Net.
-The messages were later compiled into a book by Angus Kinnear in 1957 in Bombay, India.
+It was later published as a book by Witness and Testimony Publishers in August 1945 and advertised in the Sept/Oct edition of the "A Witness and A Testimony" magazine.
+The messages were also published as a book by Angus Kinnear in 1957 in Bombay, India.

-In The Normal Christian Life, Watchman Nee presents foundational principles for the Christian life and walk drawing primarily from the book of Romans.
+In The Normal Christian Life, Watchman Nee presents foundational principles for the Christian life and walk drawing primarily from the Epistle to the Romans.
 The book is generally regarded by many as the first introduction of Watchman Nee to the Western world.
 As of 2009, this book has sold over 1 million copies and is available in many editions and languages.